Skills in humanities directly relevant to 21st century workplace

 Counterintuitive?
 Not really.

-"Many people misunderstand the role and relevance of humanities topics to other disciplines," says Barb Baderman, Ph.D., Dean of the College of Humanities at University of Phoenix.
+"Many people misunderstand the role and relevance of humanities topics to other disciplines," says Barb Baderman, Ph.D., Dean of the College of Humanities and Sciences at University of Phoenix.
 "Certainly our society is heavy in technology and science.
 However, if the skills students learn do not include some of the softer skills — such as understanding that doing business in China is different than in Germany based on cultural norms and differences — then they're at a disadvantage in the global marketplace."

 As an example, Baderman considers a student pursuing a business degree with a concentration in management who may work with businesses at multiple sites across the world.
 In this case, the student would benefit from electives that help them better understand their employees and customers, such as Contemporary Religion, Geography, Cultural Diversity, Interpersonal Relationships and Intercultural Relationships.